 Code.
 Play.
 Teach.
 Learn.
 Research.
 Demo.

-is a global archive of
+aims to become a global repository of

-user-submitted programs ("Worlds") that run in the browser.
+user-submitted programs that run in the browser.

-- Worlds may be for humans to interact with
+Users can submit programs for humans to interact with

-research problems and solutions).
+(research problems and solutions,

-- Worlds can be "cloned" and modified by other users,
+All programs may potentially be "cloned" and modified by other users,

 in a new type of "social coding".